How To Send Large Files by Email (3 Proven Methods)

 If you’re hoping to send massive files through any of the above, you’re clearly going to run into trouble – and that goes double for video professionals.
 As we mentioned earlier, video file sizes are exploding.
 According to this analysis, just one minute of 4k UHD video at 20 Mbps can take up as much as 84MB.
 If you’re shooting many minutes or hours of high-quality video, you’re talking dozens if not hundreds of gigabytes.

-The top ways on how to send large files by email
+How to send large files by email?

 There’s hope for those who need to email large files, however, even if your platform’s attachment size limit is a fraction of the file size you’re trying to send.
 File Transfer Protocol (FTP) solutions have worked in the past, but have become seriously outdated.
 Couriering a hard drive loaded with your very large file is another tried-and-true method, but has major drawbacks including data security, possible damage en route, customs delays, and a lack of scalability (never mind all the transportation and delivery headaches brought on by the Covid-19 pandemic.).

-Zipping and splitting
+Method 1: Zipping and splitting

 This one’s the most technical of the bunch, but is your only option if you absolutely need (or just really want) to send your large file as an actual attachment.
 Zip files are great for condensing your data, but when you’re dealing with hundreds of GBs of video you may need to chop those zipped files up even further to satisfy those pesky attachment size limits.
 Software such as WinZip or 7-Zip works great for this.